mbv6/CIFO/README.md

+# Objective
+The project explores Genetic Algorithms (GAs) to develop a solution for Sudoku puzzles.
+The goal is to define a fitness function and various GA techniques to find the most effective combination for solving Sudoku puzzles.

-# Without Elistism
+## Without Elistism
-# Selection Results
+## Selection Results

 | Selection                       |   overall_average_generations |
 |:--------------------------------|------------------------------:|